Twitch acquires gaming database site IGDB to improve its search and discovery features – TechCrunch

 Founded in 2015 by Christian Frithiof and a small team based in Gothenburg, Sweden, IGDB sources its gaming content both through community contributions and automation.

-The site includes useful information for every game, like the genre, platforms supported, description, member and critic ratings and reviews, storyline, game modes, publisher, release dates, characters, and more.
-You could also find less common details like how long it would take to play the game in question, or the player perspectives the game offered, among other things.
+The site includes useful information for every game, like the genre, platforms supported, description, member and critic ratings and reviews, storyline, game modes, publisher, release dates, characters and more.
+You could also find less-common details, like how long it would take to play the game in question, or the player perspectives the game offered, among other things.

 And similar to IMDb’s mission of organizing everything associated with the entertainment industry, IGDB allowed voice talent to claim their profile on its site, in addition to listing the full credits associated with a given title.